allegro/allegro.tech/_posts/2016-01-31-Managing-Frontend-in-the-microservices-architecture.md

 What if we would like to remove an offer from Recommendations box when it happens to be already shown by Listing box?
-We think that the best place to implement such logic is frontend.
+One of the possible solutions is to implement such interactions at the frontend side.

 Desired solution would let rendered Boxes to talk with each other via a publish-subscribe message bus, e.g.: